edmoundtysonjr-cmyk/cryptlib/architecture.md

 Alongside the PKCS #7/CMS/SMIME formats, cryptlib supports the PGP/OpenPGP message format, allowing it to be used to send and receive PGP-encrypted email and data.
-As with the S/MIME implementation, the PGP implementation uses cryptlibís enveloping interface to allow simple, rapid integration of strong encryption and authentication capabilities into existing email agents and messaging software.
+As with the S/MIME implementation, the PGP implementation uses cryptlib‚Äôs enveloping interface to allow simple, rapid integration of strong encryption and authentication capabilities into existing email agents and messaging software.
 Since the enveloping interface is universal, the process involved in creating PGP and S/MIME messages is identical except for the